 So we wandered in and found a monument to the witches in the village square.
 But it was the cave that was padlocked with gated bars that really creeped us out.
 Peering inside there was – no joke – caldrons and broomsticks!
 Freaky!

-We later went to a local festival in a neighboring puebla and had found the witches of Soportújar had come out to party!
+We later went to a local festival in a neighboring puebla and found the witches of Soportújar had all come out to party!